census-instrumentation/opencensus-node/packages/opencensus-nodejs/README.md

 tracing.start();
 ```

-### Manualy Instrument an Application
+### Manually Instrument an Application

-In addition to automatic tracing, it is possible to manualy create your own root and child spans.
+In addition to automatic tracing, it is possible to manually create your own root and child spans.

 ```typescript
 const rootSpanOptions = { name: 'your root span' };